AnyLog-co/documentation/training/Session II (Deployment).md

 get databases
 ```

-* view basic configurations on the operators:
+* View basic configurations on the operators:
 Note: the commands below on the query node can be executed on the CLI of each operator independently.
 ```shell
 dest = 198.74.50.131:32148,178.79.143.174:32148   # These are the TCP values (IP:Port) of the operators